 In recent years, policymakers have paid increasing attention to the many ways in which factors beyond school influence a child's educational outcomes.
-Indeed, recent research finds that the "poverty" achievement gap - that is, the difference in academic achievement between poor and non-poor children - has grown faster than the racial achievement gap.1 But there is less widespread recognition of the severe traumas that children can face, including homelessness, domestic violence, parental drug abuse, neglect and physical or sexual abuse.
+Indeed, recent research finds that the "poverty" achievement gap-that is, the difference in academic achievement between poor and non-poor children has grown faster than the racial achievement gap.
+But there is less widespread recognition of the severe traumas that children can face, including homelessness, domestic violence, parental drug abuse, neglect, and physical or sexual abuse.

-Such trauma is consistently linked to a broad variety of negative life circumstances including poverty, juvenile delinquency, adult crime, low academic achievement, substance abuse, mental disorders and poor health.^{2 3 4} The consequences of early childhood trauma have serious implications for not only the victims, but also families, schools and communities.
+Such trauma is consistently linked to a broad variety of negative life circumstances including poverty, juvenile delinquency, adult crime, low academic achievement, substance abuse, mental disorders, and poor health.
+The consequences of early childhood trauma have serious implications for not only the victims, but also families, schools, and communities.

-The academic struggles of youth in the foster care system have received growing attention.5 And recent work highlights the needs of another group of young people who experience trauma - those who are homeless.6 However, only 4% of children with reports of abuse or neglect end up in foster care.7 maltreatment records in Michigan with educational data on all public school children in the state.8 Our work focused on answering the following questions:
+The academic struggles of youth in the foster care system have received growing attention.
+However, only 4% of children with reports of abuse or neglect end up in foster care.

-Here we report findings from a unique partnership between the University of Michigan and the State that allowed us to match the universe of child
+Here we report findings from a unique partnership between the University of Michigan and the State of Michigan that allowed us to match the universe of child maltreatment records with educational data on all public school children in the state.